5hubham5ingh/searchawesomes/README.md

 # Search Awesomes

-A client-side web application that helps you quickly search through the vast collection of "awesome" GitHub repositories, directly in your browser.
+A web application to quickly search through the vast collection of "awesome" GitHub repositories, directly in your browser.

 ## Overview